 Internal growth strategy.
 We seek increasing results, increasing rental prices, as well as maintaining occupancy rates.
 Most of our current Lease Agreements contain provisions that provide for an annual increase of the rent, either through annual fixed adjustments or adjustments based on the inflation index, either in Mexican pesos with inflation and a premium or Dollars with inflation in the United States.
 Renewals and new agreements denominated in Pesos were entered into at an exchange rate at the closing date on which a premium was made, seeking to maintain income in Pesos equivalent to Dollars.
 We plan to increase our rents as the current Lease Agreements expire.
-As of December 31, 2019, the Lease Agreements corresponding to approximately 17.1% (seventeen point one percent) and 16.9% (sixteen point nine percent) of our occupied ARB expire in 2020 and 2021 respectively.
+As of December 31, 2020, the Leasing Agreements corresponding to approximately 10.7% (ten point seven percent) and 15.4% (fifteen point four percent) of our occupied ARB expire in 2021 and 2022 respectively.
 The Manager will provide support regarding research and personnel, the use of the trademark "Prologis" (nominative and design) and other operating aspects, including the support regarding the acquisition of properties.

 External growth strategy.
 We expect to take advantage of the benefits arising from the global network of relationships of Prologis in order to identify investment opportunities within its markets.
-Prologis and its Affiliates are owners and operators of 5.7 million square feet in Class A Industrial Facilities located in Mexico City, Tijuana, Monterrey and Ciudad Juárez, which are in the process of construction or of being leased, which maybe subject to our preemptive right if Prologis and its Affiliates dispose of such properties.
-In addition, Prologis owns land with an approximate area of 4.0 million square feet of ARB for future development and has granted us a preemptive right to purchase such property in the event that Prologis or its Affiliates decide to sell them.
-In addition to this territorial reserve, FIBRA Prologis has within its portfolio four areas for expansion adjacent to some of its current buildings, which will be able to be developed, as the market requires it.
+Prologis and its Affiliates are owners and operators of 5.2 million square feet in Class A Industrial Facilities located in Mexico City, Tijuana, Monterrey and Ciudad Juárez, which are in the process of construction or of being leased, which maybe subject to our preemptive right if Prologis and its Affiliates dispose of such properties.
+In addition, Prologis owns land with an approximate area of 1.6 million square feet of ARB for future development and has granted us a preemptive right to purchase such property in the event that Prologis or its Affiliates decide to sell them.
+In addition to this territorial reserve, FIBRA Prologis has within its portfolio four areas for expansion adjacent to some of its current buildings, which will be able to be developed as it is required by the market.
 In addition to this preemptive right, Prologis has granted us the exclusive right to acquire both Stabilized and not yet Stabilized industrial properties belonging to third parties (except for development and remodeling projects) in Mexico.
 Likewise, we consider that, our ability to issue Additional CBFIs to finance our acquisitions will give us an advantage over certain potential private buyers.

-The following graph contains certain information related to Prologis' land reserves by market as of December 31, 2019 (million square feet):
+The following graph contains certain information related to Prologis' land reserves by market as of December 31, 2020 (million square feet):

-Markets in Mexico City include: Lerma, Tepotzotlán and Cuautitlán Izcalli

-Markets in Reynosa include the cities of Matamoros

-Markets in Ciudad Juárez include the cities of Hermosillo
+Markets in Mexico City include: Lerma, Tepotzotlán and Cuautitlán Izcalli Markets in Reynosa include the cities of Matamoros Markets in Ciudad Juárez include the cities of Hermosillo

-As of December 31, 2019, Prologis had 5.7 million square feet in development or pre-stabilization, of which 85.3% (eighty-five point three percent) was leased or pre-leased at the end of the year, so we believe that sources of future value for investors in our trust may include (i) our ability to potentially acquire these properties, which we hope will be offered to FIBRA Prologis in the future.
+As of December 31, 2020, Prologis had 5.2 million square feet in development or pre-stabilization, of which 82.2% (eighty-two point two percent) was leased or pre-leased at the end of the year, so we believe that sources of future value for investors in our trust may include (i) our ability to potentially acquire these properties, which we hope will be offered to FIBRA Prologis in the future.
 Given the possible changes in trade policy, we are currently prioritizing flexibility in our balance sheet, maintaining liquidity and a low level of leverage on the use of capital; and (ii) potential increases in rent payments due to the increase in rent under leases with rents below market value, as well as annual increases in rents in accordance with our existing leases.